ShurimasKitten/HomoclinicContinuation_COCO/README.md

 # HomoclinicContinuation_COCO
 Homoclinic connections are trajectories $\mathbf u(t)$ in the phase space of a dynamical system that leave a saddle equilibrium $\mathbf u_0$ and eventually return to the same equilibrium as time tends to positive and negative infinity.
-Such connections are an important for understanding the dynamics of a system, as they often organize nearby bifurcations, making their computation a starting point in unraveling the bifurcation diagram.
+Such connections are important for understanding the dynamics of a system, as they often organize nearby bifurcations, making their computation a starting point in unraveling the bifurcation diagram.

 <div style="border: 1px solid black; padding: 10px; display: inline-block;">
   <img src="Images/NormalHomo.png" alt="Description of the image">